courselabs/kubernetes/labs/rbac/README.md

 ## * **Do this first if you use Docker Desktop** *

-There's a [bug in the default RBAC setup](https://github.com/docker/for-mac/issues/4774) in Docker Desktop, which means permissions are not applied correctly.
-If you're using Kubernetes in Docker Desktop, run this to fix the bug:
+There's a [bug in the default RBAC setup](https://github.com/docker/for-mac/issues/4774) in older versions of Docker Desktop, which means permissions are not applied correctly.
+If you're using Kubernetes in Docker Desktop v4.2 or earlier, run this to fix the bug:

 ```
 # on Docker Desktop for Mac (or WSL2 on Windows):